jharwell/libra/docs/usage/build-time.rst

      - Build ``all-tests``, and then run them via ``CTest``.

        Requires that :cmake:variable:`LIBRA_TESTS` was passed to cmake during configuration.
-See :ref:`usage/testing/builtin` for more details about this target.
+Note that you can use CMakeUserPresets.json to automatically build things before running tests, obviating the need for this target (see :ref:`usage/testing/builtin`).
+But not all projects use presets, hence this target.

    * - ``all-tests``